Jira connection

 App user

-Any operation in the Intercom app that involves interaction with Jira (e.g. create an issue or retrieve available Jira projects) will be executed by the app user.
-The app user is the Jira user that was logged in to Jira when the Intercom app was installed and the connection to Jira was authorized.
+Any operation in the Intercom app that involves interaction with Jira (e.g., create a work item or retrieve available Jira spaces) will be executed by the app user.
+The app user is the Jira user who was logged in to Jira when the Intercom app was installed and the connection to Jira was authorized.

 While not strictly necessary, we do recommend setting up a dedicated Jira user for the Intercom app.
 You may call this user Intercom app or anything else you like.
 Benefits of setting up a dedicated user for the Intercom app include:

-• Issues created via the Intercom app have a generic user (the app user) as the issue reporter.
+• Work items created via the Intercom app have a generic user (the app user) as the work item reporter.

 • You can fine-tune and control access to Jira resources by configuring permissions of the app user (see Restricting app access for more details).